IowaDave/Slow-That-Uno-Down/README.md

 The whole system switches to the new clock speed.
 This includes the "General I/O Modules", which means it affects the Serial communications modules such as SPI, TWI (I2C) and USART (the ```Serial.print()``` component.)

-We need to make one more change.
+We need to make one more change if we want Serial communications.

 ## The BAUD Rate Generator
-The following instructions will enable an ATmega328P running at 1 MHz to use the ```Serial``` communications resource as implemented by the Arduino IDE.
+The following instructions will enable a '328 running at 1 MHz to use the ```Serial``` communications resource as implemented by the Arduino IDE.

 ```
   Serial.begin(9600);